Potential National Hockey League expansion: Quebec City

 Quebec City's 2015 bid on an expansion team, while not entirely ruled out, was significantly weakened after the Canadian dollar declined in value against its US counterpart.
 As of June 2016, the Quebec City bid was said to be still being seriously considered, but not yet decided.
 Accepting the Las Vegas bid, the league ultimately decided to defer the Quebec City bid in 2016, citing the value of the Canadian dollar (78 cents to one US dollar when the deferment was announced) and the distribution of teams across the two conferences, which at the time placed 14 teams in the West and the other 16 in the East; the league was therefore more interested in adding teams to the West.

 Centre Vidéotron was awarded some exhibition games leading into the 2016 World Cup of Hockey, an international tournament operated by the NHL, as well as a pair of NHL preseason games in successive years; on October 4, 2016, and September 18, 2017, between the Boston Bruins and Montreal Canadiens.
 In November 2021, Quebec Premier François Legault stated that he would meet with Commissioner Bettman in the coming months to "find out what we need to bring back the Nordiques".

+In October 2024, it was reported that Quebec-based land developer and billionaire Luc Poirier had made two bids to bring an NHL team to Quebec, with the first being a $380M USD offer to purchase and relocate the Arizona Coyotes in 2017, and an $800M USD expansion bid around 2018, after Quebecor's original bid was rejected.
+Both of Poirier's bids were rejected by the NHL.